miss-sophie/checklists/README.md

 This is a simple set of LaTex files to produce nice PDF formatted checklists.

-You need to have a LaTex environment set up and `xelatex` available.
+You need to have a LaTex environment set up with `xelatex` and `ttfutils` available.

 ## Creating a checklist